ZhiGroup/FastRecomb/README.md

         Number of iterations.
 The values is set to 5 by default.

 -w [window_size]
         Window size in bps.
 It is set to 5000 by default.
+A recombination rate is calculated for each window across the chromosome.

  </pre>